TenSketch/Prabhat/content/repertoire/our-repertoire.md

 ---
 #### **7 Rays of 7 Hills:**
-&emsp; &emsp; The entire universe is filled with colours and every colour has an interpretation.
+The entire universe is filled with colours and every colour has an interpretation.
 7 Rays of 7 Hills interprets the colourful rays as the rays of grace by the Lord of 7 hills, Srinivasa.
 7 Rays of 7 Hills is an enchanting classical dance, which depicts that one can draw the 7 colourful rays (personifying the 7 chakras) of devotion towards the self just by soaking in the ecstasy of devotion.

 **Concept:** Raghavendra J Prabhat